freedomjs/freedom-for-chrome/README.md

 and to run an appropriate chrome application example to verify that the change functions appropriately.
 For UDP / TCP changes, https://github.com/freedomjs/freedom-social-xmpp has a demonstration exercising many of the needed APIs.

+`grunt cordova` will run the tests in an iframe in a WebView on Android.
+Note that this has only been tested on cordova 3.5.0 on Ubuntu 14.04LTS using a Nexus 4 device emulator running Android L.
+The device must be configured to have an SD card and "Use Host GPU".

 Reporting Issues
 ----------------